jennifert/jekyll-site/_drafts/mac-local-dev-server.markdown

 ## Install Composer (Optional)

-Composer is a dependancy manager for PHP that will typically run in your development environment, then the resulting files can be sent to your production envirnment.
+Composer is a dependency manager for PHP that will typically run in your development environment, then the resulting files can be sent to your production environment.

-To istall Composer, run the command from the <a href="https://getcomposer.org/download/" target="_blank">Composer Download Page</a>.
+To install Composer, run the command from the <a href="https://getcomposer.org/download/" target="_blank">Composer Download Page</a>.
 It should be in a box with various PHP commands to run form the terminal.

 <img src="/wp-content/uploads/2016/07/download_composer.png"/ alt="A screenshot of the Composer Download page">